coderabbitai/coderabbit-docs/docs/faq.md

 #### Who can install CodeRabbit on the repositories?

-You need to be an admin of the orgnizaation to add the repositories.
+You need to be an admin of the organization to add the repositories.

 #### I can't add CodeRabbit to my GitLab Repositories.
 What should I do?